RF3/VMwareVMX/README.md

 whole virtual machine again.
 Until this little module was written, which implements the methods to decrypt and encrypt the configuration data.

+### Prerequisites:

+The pycrypto Module is used, so it must be installed like this:

+    pip install pycrypto

 ### Installation:

 Currently there's no installation procedure.
 All you have to do is to import